MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/what-are-cards.md

 ### Type-ahead search in Adaptive Cards

-Type ahead search added as an input control in Adaptive Cards enable [dynamic search](~/task-modules-and-cards/cards/dynamic-search.md) experience from a large dataset.
-It also allows users to do a type-ahead static search.
+Type ahead search added as an input control in Adaptive Cards enable [dynamic search](~/task-modules-and-cards/cards/dynamic-search.md) experience from a dynamically loaded dataset.
+It also allows users to do a type-ahead static search within a list with limited number of choices.
 The mobile and desktop clients support type ahead dynamic search experience.

 ### Adaptive Cards and Incoming Webhooks